-The Wichita-Sedgwick County ITS Architecture was created based on the needs, as documented in the Strategic Deployment Plan, for the region over the next 20 years.
-The architecture identifies which systems operated by agencies in the Wichita-Sedgwick county area should be interfaced to maximize integration opportunities throughout the region.
+The Wichita Area Regional ITS Architecture was created based on the needs, as documented in the Strategic Deployment Plan, for the region over the next 20 years.
+The architecture identifies which systems operated by agencies in the Wichita area should be interfaced to maximize integration opportunities throughout the region.
 Based on the existing and future needs, the first step of the process identified ITS projects to support stakeholder needs and the information represented in the architecture.

 ITS projects provide services that meet the needs of the stakeholders in the region.
-In the Wichita - Sedgwick County ITS Architecture, these services are represented by market packages.
+In the Wichita Area Regional ITS Architecture, these services are represented by market packages.
 Market packages identify the systems and information exchanges between those subsystems that facilitate the delivery of a service.
-To identify ITS projects from the Wichita - Sedgwick County ITS Architecture, market packages were examined and selected that best met the short, medium, and long term needs of the region.
+To identify ITS projects from the Wichita Area Regional ITS Architecture, market packages were examined and selected that best met the short, medium, and long term needs of the region.
 The market packages provided scope for each ITS project identified.
 In addition, the market packages provided insight into the hierarchy and dependencies between the identified ITS projects.

 Once the ITS projects were identified, the second step in the process was to review the wireless communications plan.
-The wireless communication plan described numerous opportunities for wireless communication with several agencies throughout the Wichita-Sedgwick County area.
+The wireless communication plan described numerous opportunities for wireless communication with several agencies throughout the Wichita region.